 Right before each encierro, the runners at the start of the course sing to San Fermín, asking his blessing.
 Join in at the end with a rousing “¡Viva San Fermín! ¡Gora San Fermín!”

-Enjoy some Basque culture at the jai alai championship, the rock-throwing and log-pulling contests, and the nightly folk concerts in the Plaza del Castillo.
+Enjoy some Basque culture: Go to the at the jai alai championship, the rock-throwing and log-pulling contests, and the nightly folk concerts in the Plaza del Castillo.

 Don't jump off the fountain.
 Pamploneses do not consider jumping off the fountain to be part of their local culture; they consider it idiotic.